The Wire: Season 3 (2004)

 In the third season, the focus returns to the street and the Barksdale organization.
 The scope is expanded to include the city's political scene.
 A new subplot is introduced to explore the potential positive effects of de facto "legalizing" the illegal drug trade, and incidentally prostitution, within the limited boundaries of a few uninhabited city blocks—referred to as Hamsterdam.
-The posited benefits, as in Amsterdam and other European cities, are reduced street crime city-wide and increased outreach of health and social services to vulnerable people.
-These are continuations of stories hinted at earlier.
+The posited benefits are reduced street crime city-wide and increased outreach of health and social services to vulnerable people, as has historically happened in Amsterdam and other European cities.

 The demolition of the residential towers that had served as the Barksdale organization's prime territory pushes their dealers back out onto the streets of Baltimore.
-Stringer Bell continues his reform of the organization by cooperating with other drug lords, sharing with one another territory, product and profits.
-Stringer's proposal is met with a curt refusal from Marlo Stanfield, leader of a new, growing crew.
+Stringer Bell continues his reform of the organization by cooperating with other drug lords, sharing territory, product and profits.
+Stringer is refused by Marlo Stanfield, leader of a new, growing crew.

 Against Stringer's advice, Avon decides to take Marlo's territory by force and the two gangs become embroiled in a bitter turf war with multiple deaths.
 Omar Little continues to rob the Barksdale organization wherever possible.
 Working with his new boyfriend Dante and two women, he is once more a serious problem.
-The violence related to the drug trade makes it an obvious choice of investigation for Cedric Daniels' permanently established Major Crimes Unit.
+The violence related to the drug trade makes it an obvious choice of investigation for the BPD's now permanently established Major Crimes Unit led by Cedric Daniels.

 Councilman Tommy Carcetti begins to prepare himself for a mayoral race.
-He manipulates a colleague into running against the mayor to split the black vote, secures a capable campaign manager and starts making headlines for himself.
+He manipulates a colleague into running against the mayor to split the black vote, secures a capable campaign manager, and starts making headlines for himself.

-Approaching the end of his career, Major Howard "Bunny" Colvin of Baltimore's Western District wants to effect some real change in the troubled neighborhoods for which he has long been responsible.
-Without the knowledge of central command, Colvin sets up areas where police would monitor, but not punish, the drug trade.
-The police crack down severely on violence in these areas and also on drug trafficking elsewhere in the city.
+Approaching retirement, Major Howard "Bunny" Colvin of Baltimore's Western District wants to effect some real change in the troubled neighborhoods for which he has long been responsible.
+Acting without the knowledge of central command, Colvin sets up areas in which police would monitor the drug trade but will not make arrests.
+While the police crack down severely on violence in these areas and continue to punish drug trafficking elsewhere in the city, the experiment aims to reclaim the surrounding neighborhoods.